snadim02/snadim02.github.io/_posts/2025-08-01-projector.md

 ### Step 1: Installation (/make a mess)

-I have no chill, and as soon as I found a projector that was going to work with our space, I ordered everything I needed *just three days* before we were hosting overnight guests in our house for a week. :woman_facepalming: :unamused: Since my installation attempts trashed our space (see :point_down:), I needed to work late nights to finish up before our guests arrived. :yawning_face: :waning_gibbous_moon: :last_quarter_moon: :waning_crescent_moon:
+I have no chill, and as soon as I found a projector that was going to work with our space, I ordered everything I needed to arrive *just three days* before we were hosting overnight guests in our house for a week. :woman_facepalming: :unamused: Since my installation attempts trashed our space (see :point_down:), I needed to work late nights to finish up before our guests arrived. :yawning_face: :waning_gibbous_moon: :last_quarter_moon: :waning_crescent_moon:

 ![throw ratio](../assets/img/projector6.jpg){: .mx-auto.d-block :}